caltechlibrary/cloud-init-examples/Shib-IdP-4.md

 You'll need your Apache 2 setup support SSL as well as reverse proxy.
-On Ubuntu the certificates should go in `/etc/ssl/certs` for the public key certific and `/etc/ssl/private` for the private key.
+On Ubuntu the certificates should go in `/etc/ssl/certs` for the public certificates (e.g. ".crt", ".pem") and `/etc/ssl/private` for the private key files (e.g. ".key").

 Since your VM will likely NOT be on a public network I've included a Bash script that will create self signed certificates using openssl.
-The script is called `setup-self-signed-SSL-certs.bash` and can be found in either the GitHub repository under "scripts" directory at https://github.com/caltechlibrary/cloud-init-examples and should have been "tranfered" into your VM's home directory if you created the VM using `start-vm.bash`.
+The script is called `setup-self-signed-SSL-certs.bash` and can be found in either the GitHub repository under "scripts" directory at https://github.com/caltechlibrary/cloud-init-examples and should have been "transfered" into your VM's home directory if you created the VM using `start-vm.bash`.

 NOTE: `setup-self-signed-SSL-certs.bash` is interactive you'll need to answer the questions posed by `openssl` as it prompts.

 ```shell
     bash setup-self-signed-SSL-certs.bash